8kdesign/Android-Dev-Assistant/README.md

 #### 3. Crash Logs

-Even after your app has closed, the crash logs are still stored on the device for a period of time.
+Even after your app closed, the crash logs are still stored on the device for a period of time.
 Quickly view the logs sorted in chronological order, starting with the most recent crash, and quickly copy them if needed.

 <p align="center">
 <img width="826" height="533" alt="image" src="https://github.com/user-attachments/assets/9f192ac3-c446-4336-a18e-815e96393068" />